-Tax-Advantaged Accounts
+Tax-Advantaged Accounts At-a-Glance

-General Purpose |
+General Purpose Medical, dental and vision care expenses* |

-Limited Purpose Health Care FSA |
+Limited Purpose Health Care FSA Dental and vision care expenses only |

-Dependent Day Care FSA |
+Dependent Day Care FSA Dependent care expenses (such as day care and elder care) |

 |